isabella232/rtos-docs-pr.it-it/rtos-docs/threadx/chapter4.md

 ## <a name="tx_mutex_delete"></a>tx_mutex_delete

-Eliminare il mutex di esclusione reciproca
+Eliminare mutex di esclusione reciproca

 ### <a name="prototype"></a>Prototipo